ipta/mdc2/README.md

 -------------

   * MDC2 is open and accepting submissions.
-  * The deadline for submitting analyses for MDC2 has been extended to, <b>March, 2 2019</b>.
+  * The deadline for submitting analyses for MDC2 has been extended to, <b>March 22, 2019</b>.
   * The datasets were updated on <b>December, 1 2018</b> to reflect a more "usual" fit for the timing model.
 Please use these updated data sets in any submissions.
 Please contact the organizers if you have any questions or requests.
   * MDC2 is now closing on March 22nd.

 Submitting MDC2
 ---------------
 All submissions to the MDC2 must be sent to <a href="mailto:hazboun@uw.edu"> Jeffrey S. Hazboun</a> by the deadline listed above.

-Submissions need to include:
+<b>Submissions need to include:</b>

   * A description of the methods used and any broader method validations.
   * Results from the open data set.